Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/bounded-context/bounded-contexts-vs-subdomains.md

 # Bounded Contexts Vs Subdomains

-We saw that a business domain consists of multiple subdomains.
+A business domain consists of multiple subdomains.
 So far, We explored the notion of decomposing a business domain into a set of fine-grained problem domains or bounded contexts.

 At first, the two methods of decomposing business domains might seem redundant.
 However, that’s not the case.

 Let’s examine why we need both boundaries:

-- ## Subdomains
+**Subdomains**
 To comprehend a company’s business strategy, we have to analyze its business domain.

-   According to domain-driven design methodology, the analysis phase involves identifying the different subdomains (core, supporting, and generic).
+According to domain-driven design methodology,
+The analysis phase involves identifying the different subdomains (core, supporting, and generic).
 That’s how the organization works and plans its competitive strategy.

-  As you learned in Chapter 1, a subdomain resembles a set of interrelated use cases.
+As you learned, a subdomain resembles a set of interrelated use cases.
 The use cases are defined by the business domain and the system’s requirements.

-   As software engineers, we do not define the requirements;
+As software engineers, we do not define the requirements.
-   that’s the responsibility of the business.
+That’s the responsibility of the business.
 Instead, we are analyzing the business domain to identify the subdomains.

-- ## Bounded Contexts
+**Bounded Contexts**
 Bounded contexts, on the other hand, are designed.
 Choosing models’ boundaries is a strategic design decision.
 We decide how to divide the business domain into smaller, manageable problem domains.

 ## The Interplay Between Subdomains and Bounded Contexts